Top 11 Best Banjo Brands On The Market

 Banjos couldn’t go missing from such a rich catalogue and are not exempt from the legendary quality that made the brand the go-to choice for generations of elite players in all music styles.

 Open-back banjos like this one are vibrant and sound full and powerful.
 This model by Fender is built using a Remo Fyberskin drum head over a mahogany-made body and neck.
 Also, this is an electroacoustic instrument that handles the plugged-in venues with a Fishman pickup.
-Finally, it comes with a dedicated fender gig bag that is great for taking it everywhere, keeping it safe and sound.
+Finally, it comes with a dedicated Fender gig bag that is great for taking it everywhere and keeping it safe.

 Official website: fender.com